mikeapted/serverless-ml-inference/docs/build_test_locally.md

-# Build an Test Locally
+# Build and Test Locally

 We will now use our model artifact to build a FastAPI container, which will serve our predictions.